Lebanese Australians

 Lebanese Australians (اللبنانيون الأستراليون) refers to citizens or permanent residents of Australia of Lebanese ancestry.
 The population is diverse, having a large Christian religious base, being mostly Maronite Catholics, while also having a large Muslim group of Sunni and Shia branches.

 Lebanon, in both its modern-day form as the Lebanese state (declared 1920; independent 1943), and its historical form as the region of the Lebanon, has been a source of migrants to Australia since the 1870s.
 248,430 Australians (about 1% of the total population) claimed some Lebanese ancestry in 2021.
 The 2021 census reported 87,343 Lebanese-born people in Australia, with nearly 66,000 of those resident in Greater Sydney.

 Diaspora history

 19th-century migration

-As part of a large-scale emigration in the 1870s, Lebanese Christians fleeing the Ottoman Empire’s declining economy, migrated to the United Kingdom, Brazil, Argentina and other Latin American nations, particularly Venezuela, Colombia, and Ecuador.
+As part of a large-scale emigration in the 1870s, Lebanese Christians fleeing the Ottoman Empire's declining economy, migrated to the United Kingdom, Brazil, Argentina and other Latin American nations, particularly Venezuela, Colombia, and Ecuador.
 Many also went to the United States, Canada and Australia, primarily the eastern states, and New South Wales in particular.

 In the 1890s, the numbers of Lebanese immigrants to Australia rose, part of the mass emigration from the area of Lebanon that became the modern Lebanese state and the Anti-Lebanon Mountains region that became Syria.

-White Australia policy

-Under the White Australia policy of the late nineteenth century (and with Lebanon being located in the Middle East, geographically known as South West Asia) Lebanese migrants were classified as Asians and came within the scope of the so-called White Australia policy, which intentionally restricted non-white immigration to Australia.
-Lebanese migrants, like others deemed non-white by various colony laws from 1875–1888, were excluded from citizenship, the right to vote and employment, and were treated as enemy aliens during World War I and World War II.
-In 1897 Lebanese store keepers and businesses were accused of fraud by state border Customs officers during Queensland customs prosecution cases.

-Prior to 1918, Lebanese immigrants to Australia were not habitually distinguished from Turks because the area of modern Lebanon was a province of the Turkish Ottoman Empire.
-Administration then passed to the French Mandate for several decades, which ruled it together with what would become Syria, its neighbour.
-Hence, for that period, the Lebanese were not distinguished from Syrians.